Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 • You want the clean legal story of: I own and operate this business.

-Hidden win
+Hidden Win

-• You are not stuck just because you are not “an employee” for a period.
+With an investor visa UAE, you are not renegotiating your residency every time your role shifts.
+You are not stuck just because you are not “an employee” for a period.

-Hidden trap
+Hidden Trap

 If your company admin is sloppy—license renewal, labour file where required, establishment card, compliance—your residency becomes only as strong as that weak admin.
 Cute on paper, deadly in practice.